Carbon neutrality and energy planning

-To meet our carbon neutrality target by 2028 we are preparing an emissions reduction plan and reviewing our older Energy Savings Plan.
-Analysis to inform the plan is underway and the plan itself will be available for you to review mid-2019.
+To meet our carbon neutrality target by 2028 we are preparing an emissions reduction plan and reviewing our current Energy Savings Plan.
+Analysis is underway and the plan will be available to review in mid-2019.

-In the new financial year we will be examining municipal wide emissions and how we can work in partnership with the broader community to achieve reductions across Banyule.
-This is an exciting project and we will be working closely with you as part of this work.
-Updates on this project will be provided on this page, on Shaping Banyule and in the Greenwrap.
+In the new financial year we will be examining municipal wide emissions and how we can work in partnership with the community to achieve reductions across Banyule.
+Updates on this project will be provided on this page, on Shaping Banyule and in the Greenwrap eNewsletter.

 Environment and sustainability indicators

-Keep an eye on the following indicators to monitor our progress in combating climate change while we implement the initiatives of our Climate Action Package.
+Keep an eye on the following indicators to monitor our progress in combating climate change.

 Looking for more?
-Check our State of the Environment report for details of our environmental actions in 2017/18.
+Check our State of the Environment report for details on our environmental actions in 2017/18.

 Securing funding for your environmental community group